math4tots-misc/crossj/README.md

 * A class that has only native methods and no fields is considered native
 * A class with a native method should not have any fields (static or otherwise) or any non-native methods (static or otherwise)

+Lambda expressions

+Many lambda expressions whose argument types can normally be omitted will need to be explicitly specified.
+This is just due to the limitations of javaparser's symbol solver.
+I'd like to remove this constraint at some point in the future.